mbuckler/youtube-bb/README.md

 the videos into individual still frames.
 If this is the case, use the decoding script.

-1. Edit decode.py to point to where your videos were downloaded to, and also where you would like the decoded frames to go.
+1. Edit `decode.py` to point to where your videos were downloaded to, and also where you would like the decoded frames to go.

-2. Run `python decode.py`
+2. Run `python decode.py` in this repo's directory